-Mobile Crisis Team is summoned by the Oakland Police to evaluate an individual in a crisis situation on the street.
+Mobile Crisis Unit is summoned by the Oakland Police to evaluate an individual in a crisis situation on the street.
 They can recommend that the person be sent to a hospital or psychiatric unit.

 Bay Area Community Services (BACS) programs focus on doing 'whatever it takes' to help individuals stay out of institutional care and stay connected to their communities.
 BACS provides recovery-oriented behavioral health services, and provides the largest program to end homelessness in the Bay Area which sees more than 80% of participants go into permanent housing.
 They provide services to individuals and families, and also have a popular, affordable Senior Day program providing engaging day services for elders with memory disorders.

 Abode Services' mission is to end homelessness by assisting low-income, un-housed people, including those with special needs, to secure stable, supportive housing; and to be advocates for the removal of the causes of homelessness.

 St. Mary’s Center in West Oakland St. Mary’s Center Senior Services Program offers a broad range of free services to meet the comprehensive needs of extremely low income seniors.
 Focused on the specific needs of homeless seniors and isolated elders, St. Mary’s provides for basic human needs~ housing, food, heath care and community.
 Last year more than 1000 seniors were helped by the Senior Services Programs.
 They also provide a Winter Shelter for homeless men.

 Center for Center for Independent Living, Founded in 1972, The Center for Independent Living (CIL) is the world's first Independent Living Center, a services and advocacy organization run by and for people with disabilities.
 CIL encourages people with disabilities to make their own choices and works to open doors in the community to full participation and access for all.